ECB's Nouy says banks must show they can make profits

 Nouy said the ECB will check the models each bank uses to tot up risk-weightings assigned to their loans, a core calculation for determining how much capital they should be holding.

-These calculations vary so much some regulators have looked for simpler ways such as emphasising the leverage ratio, a broader measure of capital to assets on a non-risk weighted basis.
+These calculations vary so much some regulators have looked for simpler ways such as emphasizing the leverage ratio, a broader measure of capital to assets on a non-risk weighted basis.

 She said it was unclear whether the next stress test of major lenders in the wider European Union will take place in 2015 as the "post mortem" of this year's health check was still under way.